FinnKrass/W1-AT-RP2040/README.md

 ### Changelog
-- Replaced crystal, now calls for CSTNE12M0GH5C000R0 due to size and internal load caps reducing number of unique components.
+- Replaced crystal with CSTNE12M0GH5C000R0 as it has internal load caps thus reduced component variety.